kyma-project/api-gateway/docs/user/expose-workloads/expose-multiple-workloads.md

 # Expose Multiple Workloads on the Same Host

 APIRule allows you to expose multiple backend workloads under a single host by routing traffic to different Services based on path patterns.

-This capability enables you to consolidate multiple microservices behind a unified domain.
+There are two primary patterns for configuring multiple workloads on the same host: [Path-Level Service Definition](#path-level-service-definition) and [Root-Level Service with Overrides](#root-level-service-with-overrides).
+Additionally, you can expose Services located in different namespaces.

 > [!WARNING]
 >  Exposing a workload to the outside world is always a potential security vulnerability, so be careful.
 In a production environment, remember to secure the workload you expose with [JWT](./jwt/README.md) or [extAuth](./extAuth/README.md).

-There are two primary patterns for configuring multiple workloads on the same host: [Path-Level Service Definition](#path-level-service-definition) and [Root-Level Service with Overrides](#root-level-service-with-overrides).

 ## Path-Level Service Definition